dickhardt/email-verification-protocol/README.md

 }
 ```

-### Error Response Requirements

-All error responses MUST:
-- Use appropriate HTTP status codes (400, 401, 500, etc.)
-- Include `Content-Type: application/json` header
-- Include proper CORS headers to allow browser access
-- Contain an `error` field with a machine-readable error code
-- Optionally contain an `error_description` field with human-readable details

-The browser SHOULD handle these errors gracefully by either prompting the user to authenticate with the issuer (when that is specified)  or falling back to traditional email verification methods.

 > In a future version of this spec, the issuer could prompt the user to login via a URL or with a Passkey request.